warmist/scripts/docs/gui/gm-editor.rst

 :kbd:`?` for in-game help.

-Select a field and hit :kbd:`Enter` or double click to edit, or, for structured fields, to inspect their contents.
+Select a field and hit :kbd:`Enter` or double click to edit, or, for structured fields, hit :kbd:`Enter` or single click to inspect their contents.
 Right click or hit :kbd:`Esc` to go back to the previous structure you were inspecting.
 Right clicking when viewing the structure you started with will exit the tool.
 Hold down :kbd:`Shift` and right click to exit, even if you are inspecting a substructure, no matter how deep.

 If you just want to browse without fear of accidentally changing anything, hit :kbd:`Ctrl`:kbd:`D` to toggle read-only mode.
 If you want `gui/gm-editor` to